-Consider enrolling in a HYBRID course in the Math Lab!
+Consider enrolling in a HYBRID course in the Math Learning Center!

-Classes are taught using a combination of the Internet-based program ALEKS and one-on-one help from instructors in the Math Lab.
+Classes are taught using a combination of the Internet-based program ALEKS and one-on-one help from instructors in the Math Learning Center.
 You can work at your own pace and take up to two semesters to finish a course.

 MESA Community College Program (MCCP) is one of the country’s oldest programs that provides academic support to educationally disadvantaged students so they can excel in math and sciences studies and graduate with degrees in engineering, science and technology.

 MCCP is a rigorous academic support program that strives to increase the number of educationally disadvantaged community college students who transfer to four-year institutions and earn a degree in math-based, science-based, engineering or computer science fields.